Hollie Doyle: Career

 In September 2021 Doyle was given a seven-day ban for careless riding in a race at Kempton Park.
 The ban meant she missed a ride on Trueshan in the Prix du Cadran at Longchamp.
 James Doyle was given the ride and won the race.
 Doyle rode her 152nd winner of the year on 22 October, surpassing her own record for a British female jockey of 151 wins in 2020.

 On 3 June 2022 Doyle rode Nashwa, bred and owned by Al Sagar and trained by John and Thady Gosden, into third place in the Oaks, a record for a female jockey in a British Classic.
 On 19 June 2022 Nashwa started 3/1 favourite for the Prix de Diane (French Oaks) at Chantilly.
 Doyle rode her to a narrow victory, becoming the first female jockey to win a European Group 1 Classic.
+Nashwa provided Doyle with another Group 1 win in the Nassau Stakes at Goodwood in July.
+Doyle's fifth Group 1 win came on two-year-old The Platinum Queen, trained by Richard Fahey, in the Prix de l'Abbaye de Longchamp in October.
+She came joint second in the 2022 flat jockeys' championship, the highest-ever ranking for a woman.
+She was tied with her husband Tom Marquand on 91 wins, 66 behind William Buick.
+The couple then set off to spend two months riding in Japan.

-On 16 January 2023, Doyle suffered a fractured elbow and ruptured ligaments after her mount The Perfect Crown suffered a fatal injury and broke down during a race at Wolverhampton.
+On 16 January 2023, Doyle fractured her elbow and ruptured ligaments after her mount The Perfect Crown suffered a fatal injury during a race at Wolverhampton.
+The injury kept Doyle out of racing for two-an-a-half months.
+In June 2023 she secured her second European Classic, the Group 2 Oaks d'Italia at San Siro Racecourse in Milan, riding Shavasana for trainer Stefano Botti.
+Later that month she became the first female jockey to ride a Group 1 winner at Royal Ascot, when Bradsell, trained by Watson, survived a stewards' enquiry to take the King's Stand Stakes.
+There were further Group 1 successes on Nashwa in the Falmouth Stakes at Newmarket and on Trueshan in the Prix du Cadran at Longchamps.